 Shipping Hay via LTL Freight Shipping Services

 Not all cargo is the same.
-There is the standard, frequently shipped items such as crated engines, and palletized stacks of boxes containing dry food or electronics.
-On the other hand, there are the less common, trickier to move commodities such as artwork and hay.
+There are the standard, frequently shipped items such as crated engines, and palletized stacks of boxes containing dry food or electronics.
+On the other hand, there are the less common, trickier to move commodities such as artwork or hay.